fleetdm/fleet/docs/Configuration/yaml-files.md

         - Engineering
 ```

-Use `labels_include_any` to make software availalbe for install or installed (by policy automation) only on hosts that have all those labels or `labels_exclude_any` to make software availalbe for install or installed (by policy automation) only on hosts that don't have any of those labels.
+Use `labels_include_any` to make software available for install or installed by policy automation only on hosts that have all those labels.
+Use `labels_exclude_any` to make software available for install or installed by policy automation only on hosts that don't have any of those labels.

 ### packages